lukablagoje/temporal-patterns-of-reciprocity-in-communication-networks/README.md

 # Temporal Patterns of Reciprocity in Communication Networks
-This project expands on the technical details of my research contributions for "Temporal Patterns of Reciprocity in Communication Networks", featured in EPJ-Data Science.
-# Research Overview
 The study delves into the dynamics of human communication within various social settings, from intimate groups to global online platforms, focusing on the reciprocal exchange of information as a cornerstone for social stability, cohesion, and cooperation.
 My contributions were to develop the research ideas, write the article, and individually develop median-based hypothesis tests, to understand how reciprocity and memory arise in human communication.
+One of the results is that communication on Twitter seems less reciprocal and bursty, possibly due to the intended use of the platform as a public setting dominated by unidirectional messaging aimed toward wider audiences.
 Below are the illustrations of measures we used in our research:
 ![image](https://github.com/lukablagoje/temporal-patterns-of-reciprocity-in-communication-networks/assets/52599010/5091a5e1-6925-443f-8134-477127126424)

 For further details, check out these links: